-- The top of the tree is the Galaxy. - Top-level Areas are shown under the Galaxy. - Within each Area, contained Areas are listed.
+- The top of the tree is the Galaxy. - Top-level Areas are shown under the Galaxy.

+Within each Area, contained Areas are listed.
 Areas support hierarchical composition; that is, they support sub-Area construction.
 Areas can be nested only 10 levels (after the sub-area is 10-levels deep, you cannot add another sub-level).

-- Objects that belong to an Area are listed under the Area. - Objects contained by other objects are listed under their respective containers.
+• Objects that belong to an Area are listed under the Area.

+Objects contained by other objects are listed under their respective containers.
 Multiple levels are allowed.
-For more information about containment, see Creating Derived Templates on page 50.
+For more information about containment, see "Creating Contained Templates" on page 59.

-Note Objects belong to the same Area as the object that contains them.
+Note: Contained objects belong to the same Area as the object that contains them.

 Some object's hierarchical, or contained, names are truncated if you have multiple levels shown.
 To view the entire hierarchical name, select the object and click Properties on the Galaxy menu.
 The entire hierarchical name is shown in the Properties dialog box.
-For more information about hierarchical names, see Using Contained Names on page 58.
+For more information about hierarchical names, see "Using Contained Names" on page 65.

-• Objects that currently do not belong to an Area are listed under Unassigned Area.
+Objects that currently do not belong to an Area are listed under Unassigned Area.
 Containment relationships between parent and child objects are shown there.